Imago

 ATLANTA, GA – DECEMBER 01: Chargers head coach Jim Harbaugh during the Sunday afternoon NFL, American Football Herren, USA football game between the Atlanta Falcons and the Los Angeles Chargers on December 01, 2024 at the Mercedes-Benz Stadium in Atlanta, Georgia.
 Photo by David J. Griffin/Icon Sportswire NFL: DEC 01 Chargers at Falcons EDITORIAL USE ONLY Icon9532412011083

-After 3 wins in the season, the Chargers‘ head coach Jim Harbaugh suffered setbacks by losing 2 games.
-Now, he wants his stars back.
-One of them is LT Joe Alt, the protector of QB Justin Herbert.
-They carted him off in 1st quarter of week 4 against the Giants, later confirming the ankle injury.
+After opening the season with 3 back-to-back wins, the Los Angeles Chargers have hit a slump, dropping two games on the trot.
+Now, head coach Jim Harbaugh wants his stars back.
+One of them is LT Joe Alt, who’s responsible for protecting QB Justin Herbert.
+They carted him off in 1st quarter of Week 4 against the New York Giants, later confirming the ankle injury.

 Watch What’s Trending Now!

 ESPN reporter Kris Rhim reported on October 8 that Alt was walking around the locker room without a walking boot.
 Even the coach had earlier revealed that he’s doing “really well.”
 If you look at the current Chargers’ performance, he is coming back at a crucial time.
 They need to bounce from back-to-back defeats.
-Wihtout solid offensive protection, Herbert has also slipped to 8th in passing yards (1229).
+Without solid offensive protection, Herbert has also slipped to 8th in passing yards (1229).
+His 166 passing yards against the Washington Commanders were his lowest of the season so far.

 Joe Alt was walking around the locker room today without a walking boot.
 Jim Harbaugh said earlier today he’s doing “really well.”